Goals & Objectives

 OBJECTIVES

-- Discuss care issues particular to the surgical intensive care unit, including antibiotics, TBI, brain death, post ICU syndrome, ventilators, and fluid administration
+5. Discuss care issues particular to the surgical intensive care unit, including TBI, fluid administration, nutrition, timing of tracheostomy, renal replacement therapies, delirium, and pulmonary contusion

-- Discuss how to manage complications relative to geriatric trauma, operative approaches, and specific organ injuries
+6. Discuss how to manage complications relative to operative approaches and specific organ injuries

 EDUCATIONAL METHODS